Skip to content

 builder = fbtk.Builder(density=0.789) # Specify target density (g/cm3)

-system = builder.build()
+system = builder.build() # Execute placement

-# (Optional) Export to ASE
+# (Optional) Conversion to ASE Atoms

 # atoms = system.to_ase()